lsst-it/ittn-034/index.rst

 Note: OS2 Single-Mode fiber was used to connect the following sites: Cerro Pachon, Tololo, La Serena Base Data Center (BDC), Movistar Data Center, and route D41.

+Note: The length between Aura BDC and Cerro Pachon specifically (Caseta Pachon), the link between these 2 points is 92 KM approximately.
+From Aura BDC to Cerro Pachon Computer
+Room (Rubin observatory), the length between these 2 points is around 95 KM approximately.

 Fiber optic route from BDC to Data center Movistar
 ==================================================